rlam1/Allegro_pong/README.md

 ALLEGRO_Pong
 ============

-Because the world needs another Pong(R) clone...
+Because the world needs another Pong clone...

 This one is made in Allegro 5.0.10